CoMakery/solana-security-token/README.md

 1. Amount of entitled dividend token is transferred from the `Dividends` PDA to the rightful recipient.

+## Security implication
+**Please note:** *Anyone can create a Security Token* with related Access Control data and a Distributor.

+However, **someone might attempt to deceive the issuer** into funding dividends into fake accounts, which could result in **a loss of funds**.

+Therefore, the issuer must use **a trusted service** to fund dividends or validate Security Token address inside instruction to mitigate this risk.

 ## Relevant Methods

 ### New Distribution Creation Code

 A new distribution can be created with a call to the Solana program like this.

 **Solana Web3 TS call:**
 ```typescript